 Details of our standing advice for low risk planning applications and prior approval for changes of use permitted by class J or M of Part 1 of Schedule 2 to the Town and Country Planning (General Permitted Development) Order 1995 (as amended).

-Standing Advice is a tool to help Local Planning Authorities (LPAs) establish the level of environmental risk involved with planning applications and deal with low risk applications without the need to consult the Environment Agency directly.
+Standing Advice is a tool to help local planning authorities (LPAs) establish the level of environmental risk involved with planning applications, and deal with low risk applications without the need to consult the Environment Agency directly.

-- Consultations with us are faster
+- consultations with us are faster

-- Our responses will be more consistent
+- our responses will be more consistent

-Standing Advice forms an important part of the Government's reform of the planning system, by delivering faster and more consistent decisions while continuing to give full consideration to possible environmental effects.
+Standing Advice forms an important part of the government's reform of the planning system.
+It delivers faster and more consistent decisions while continuing to give full consideration to possible environmental effects.

 The LPA will make a decision on whether a development is suitable.
-The Environment Agency helps in this process by providing advice, either on a case by case basis or for lower risk development via a series of standard comments known as 'standing advice'.
+The Environment Agency helps in this process by providing advice, either on a case by case basis, or for lower risk development via a series of standard comments known as 'standing advice'.

-This FRSA is valid from April 2012.
+This FRSA was valid from April 2012.

-LPAs should refer to the Environment Agency’s flood map already supplied on CD.
-The dark blue area on a flood map is equivalent to flood zone 3 and the light blue area is equivalent to flood zone 2 (England only).
+LPAs should refer to the Environment Agency’s flood map for planning (rivers and sea) (previously called flood map) already supplied on CD.
+The dark blue area on a flood map for planning (rivers and sea) is equivalent to flood zone 3; the light blue area is equivalent to flood zone 2 (England only).